Ansvia/reframe/DOCS.md

 with_web_frontends = { ask = "With web frontends?", default = "false" }

 # `present` keyword ensures that directory or file is present according to the condition
-# from the parameter above, if `with_web_frontends` param is false then the `frontends/web` directory will be removed, otherwise it will be kept in place and subject to processing.
+# from the parameter above, if `with_web_frontends` param is false then the `frontends/web`
+# directory will be removed, otherwise it will be kept in place and subject to processing.
 [[present]]
 path = "frontends/web"
 if = "with_web_frontends"

 # `post_generate` keyword allows you to run a command after the generation is finished.
-# currently only supports `make_executable` command, to make the specific file executable.
+# currently only supports `make_executable` command which make the specific file executable.
 [[post_generate]]
 make_executable="./scripts/run.sh"
 ```